 See Spree::BackendConfiguration::MenuItem documentation for more information about menu items customizations.

-Admin UI has a search form in nearly all pages that list resources items, for
+The admin UI has a search form in nearly every page that lists resource items.
+For

-These forms come with a set of fields that we can use to perform the search against.
+These forms come with a set of fields that we can use to search against.
 Technically, they are just an interface to use the ransack gem.

 Please read the Views paragraph to understand how to change the original template.

-For example, if you want to add a search field that allows you to filter orders completed with a specific IP address, you need to add the following field in the search form:
+For example, if you want to add a search field that allows you to filter orders completed with a specific IP address, just add the following field in the search form:

 <div class="field"> <%= label_tag :q_last_ip_address_eq, t('spree.email_contains') %> <%= f.text_field :last_ip_address_eq %> </div>